Medi-Cal Eligibility for Former Foster Youth (FFY),

 Self Attestation

-When the potential former foster care youth is applying for FFY MC and was court dependent at the age 18 outside of Santa Clara County 4M must be immediately established based on “Self-Attestation” (the youth declaring being in foster care at age 18).
+When a potential former foster care youth applies for FFY MC and was court-dependent at the age of 18 outside of Santa Clara County, 4M must be established immediately based on “Self-Attestation” (the youth declaring that they were in foster care at the age of 18).
 It is the responsibility of the FC EW to determine eligibility under the FFY MC program.
 A reasonable period of 30 days must be established.
-During this period the FC EW must approve aid code 4M then verify the county of jurisdiction where the youth was in FC on their 18th birthday.
+During this period, the FC EW must approve aid code 4M, then verify the county of jurisdiction where the youth was in FC on their 18th birthday.

-FC EW must use all available resources to validate eligibility including but not limited to:
+The FC EW must use all available resources to validate eligibility, including but not limited to:

-• Any resources available to determining the youth’s eligibility.
+• Any resources available to determine the youth’s eligibility.

 Not Eligible for FFY

-When the FC EW has determined the youth is not eligible for MC under the FFY program the FC EW must thoroughly document their efforts in CalWIN Case Comments and send the following to the youth:
+When the FC EW has determined the youth is not eligible for MC under the FFY program, the FC EW must thoroughly document their efforts in a CalSAWS Journal and send the following to the youth:

-• Manually generate a Denial/Discontinuance of Benefits NOA (239A) using Code M10809 with the application date and the discontinued date at the end of the second month.
+• A Denial/Discontinuance of Benefits notice of action(NOA (239A) using Code M10809 with the application date and the discontinued date at the end of the second month.

-• The reason for denial/discontinuance is free from text and must include the following:
+• The reason for denial/discontinuance is free form text and must include the following:

 • This Notice applies to: The applicant’s name